vanHeemstraSystems/creating-application/300/README.md

-# 300 - Learning Our Subject
+# 300 - Creating Our Product

 ## 100 - Step 1: Initiative